StevePilcher/FitClub-MS4/README.md

 - All in one Admin App - Admin app to compile sales metrics, users, and product management

+**Products**

+- Search/Filtering - Create a search bar and greater filtering options

+**Forum**

+- More Forum Layers - Develop a more detailed forum system.
+Added more layers and implement an updated time/date as well as how many edits etc

 ## Technologies Used

 The following technologies were used;